mdsitton/grwl/docs/CONTRIBUTING.md

 ## Asking a question

-Questions about how to use GLFW should be asked either in the [support section](https://discourse.glfw.org/c/support) of the forum, under the [Stack Overflow tag](https://stackoverflow.com/questions/tagged/glfw) or [Game Development tag](https://gamedev.stackexchange.com/questions/tagged/glfw) on Stack Exchange or in the IRC channel `#glfw` on [Libera.Chat](https://libera.chat/).
+Questions about how to use GRWL should be asked either in the [support section](https://discourse.glfw.org/c/support) of the forum, under the [Stack Overflow tag](https://stackoverflow.com/questions/tagged/glfw) or [Game Development tag](https://gamedev.stackexchange.com/questions/tagged/glfw) on Stack Exchange or in the IRC channel `#glfw` on [Libera.Chat](https://libera.chat/).

-Questions about the design or implementation of GLFW or about future plans should be asked in the [dev section](https://discourse.glfw.org/c/dev) of the forum or in the IRC channel.
+Questions about the design or implementation of GRWL or about future plans should be asked in the [dev section](https://discourse.glfw.org/c/dev) of the forum or in the IRC channel.
 Please don't open a GitHub issue to discuss design questions without first checking with a maintainer.